$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

 where the residue sequence of $r(\vec{\lambda})$ is (recall our shift) given by $(2,2,1,3)$ and only the node with entry $1$ has an addable node (the node with entry $2$).

-To see that everything works out fine we need our second ingredient, namely the Hu and Mathas basis from~\cite{hm}.
-More explicitly, we use their definition of the ``dotted'' idempotent given in Definition 4.9 and Definition 4.15 in~\cite{hm}.
+To see that everything works out we need our second ingredient, namely the HM basis from \cite{hm}.
+More explicitly, we use their definition of the dotted identity given in \cite[Definitions 4.9 and 4.15]{hm}.
 We denote their diagram associated to $\vec{\lambda}$, by abuse of notation, also by $e(\vec{\lambda})d(\vec{\lambda})$.

-We consider now the lift of $e(\vec{\lambda})d(\vec{\lambda})$ to the KL-R algebra, i.e. without taking the cyclotomic quotient (and again use the same notation).
-Then, by comparing their definition to Definition~\ref{defn-idemdots}, we see that
+We consider now the lift of $e(\vec{\lambda})d(\vec{\lambda})$ to the KLR algebra, i.e. without taking the cyclotomic quotient (and again use the same notation).
+Then, by comparing their definition to Definition \ref{defn-idemdots}, we see that

-since the action from~\ref{eq-klr} is given explicitly: It sends a dot to a ``dot'' $\widehat{t}$ and an idempotent as above is send to the identity between the $\mathfrak{sl}_n$-web that can be read of from $r(\vec{\lambda})$.
-To see that it is also the image under the cyclotomic equivalence we note that the definition of $\tilde\Gamma$ comes from the equivalence given by Rouquier in Proposition 5.6 of his paper~\cite{rou} which is stated before his Lemma 5.4.
-Comparing his definition (beware that he uses the lowest weight notation) with our conventions stated throughout the paper shows that
+since the action from \eqref{eq-klr} is given explicitly: it sends a dot to a dot $\widehat{t}$ and an idempotent as above is sent to the identity between the $\mathfrak{gl}_n$-web that can be read off from $r(\vec{\lambda})$.

+To see that it is also the image under the cyclotomic equivalence we note that the definition of $\tilde{\Gamma}$ comes from the equivalence given in \cite[Proposition 5.6]{rou}.
+Comparing Rouquier's definition (beware that he uses lowest weight notation) with our conventions shows that

-Thus, applying Corollary 4.16 in~\cite{hm}, we see that the dotted idempotent is well-defined and not zero since $\tilde\Gamma$ is faithful.
-The other statements follow now directly from the corresponding ones in the cyclotomic KL-R setting using the equivalence from~\ref{eq-klrequi}. \end{proof} \begin{ex} To give an explicit example assume that $n=4$ and $\ell=2$ and let us consider two $4$-multipartition $\vec{\lambda}=((2,1),(0),(0),(1))$ and $\vec{\mu}=((0),(2,1),(1),(0))$.
-We have
+Thus, applying \cite[Corollary 4.16]{hm}, we have that the dotted identity is well-defined and non-zero since $\tilde{\Gamma}$ is faithful.
+The other statements follow now directly from the corresponding ones in the cyclotomic KLR setting using the equivalence from \eqref{eq-klrequi}. \end{proof}